ndmitchell/hlint/README.md

 * HLint will only check one branch of an `#if`, based on which macros have been defined.
 * Any missing `#include` files will produce a warning on the console, but no information in the reports.

-### Unicode support

-By default, HLint uses the current locale encoding.
-The encoding can be overridden with either `--utf8` or `--encoding=value`.
-For descriptions of some valid [encodings see the mkTextEncoding documentation](http://haskell.org/ghc/docs/latest/html/libraries/base/System-IO.html#v%3AmkTextEncoding).

 ## FAQ

 ### Why are hints not applied recursively?